tausani-ah-chong/Fresh-kicks-nft-drop/README.md

 # buildspace Solana NFT Drop Project

-Getting some practice & gaing knowlege about how NFT's are created and uploaded onto Solana via Metaplex
+Getting some practice & gaining high level knowlege about how NFT's are created and uploaded onto Solana via Metaplex

 #### All image credit goes to Ox Street!
 #### website: https://oxstreet.com/